 Then everything goes hand in hand.
 And we have a total experience.
 And of course, if everything is running smoothly in the background, that is clearly a competitive advantage for the company.

 You may not be able to prove it with the “one number”, but it is obvious.

 How to measure customer satisfaction and employee engagement in your company

 - To do this, first, define a common feedback journey for both employee engagement and customer satisfaction.
 Write down when and where you want to launch each survey.
-Clarify the questions and make sure to select appropriate metrics (e.g., NPS or eNPS software) to measure your success.
+Clarify the questions and make sure to select appropriate metrics (e.g., NPS software or eNPS software) to measure your success.